mathildaj/log_analysis/README.md

 ## How to run the application

-1. Start your Git Bash command toool.
+1. Start your Git Bash command tool.
 2. cd into vagrant folder on your local machine, where you placed your VM image.
 Such as cd C:\MY_VM\vagrant
 3. At command prompt, type vagrant up ($ vagrant up).
 This may take a long time to run for the first time.
 Be patient.
 4. Once Git Bash is at the command prompt again, type vagrant ssh ($ vagrant ssh).
 This will let your log into your VM.